Vitols999/QMS-WIKI/DocQuickStartEnglish.md

 a database.
 The following steps are required to create a database:

 * Go with the mouse to the database window.
-* Open the context menu with a right click and select `Add Database`.
+* Open the context menu with a right-click and select `Add Database`.
 * In the next window, select a database name and a file name in the form `QMS\Databases\MyDatabase.db` (leave `SQLite` selected!).
 * The selected database name appears as a new line in the database window.